3.1.7 Explain why protocols are necessary. teacher Note Including data integrity, flow control, deadlock, congestion, error checking.

 Traffic ANALOGY Re-routing of truck/lorrie traffic around a city on a "ring road" is often done to relieve inner city congestion.

 Road network Analogy "Gridlock" in the automotive traffic analogy which refers to a situation in which there is such a high level of traffic congestion that no car can move.

 Error Checking the protocol will dictate the use of some sort of error checking algorithm to help assure that what was sent is what was received.
 Common error checking algorithms include parity checking and check sums.

-Parity checking is a system in which the number of binary 0s or the number of binary 1s in message ("message", in the case of network activity is a packet) are calculated before the message is sent, and after it is received.
+Parity checking is a system in which the number of binary 0s or the number of binary 1s in a message ("message", in the case of network activity is a packet) are calculated before the message is sent, and after it is received.
 That number should be exactly the same if no errors occurred during the transmission.
 If it is not the same, it means there (was at least one) error.
 So re-transmission is requested.

-In the he case where a particular protocol uses Even Number of Zeros Parity Checking, the number of 0s in a packet are counted up, and if that number is odd, another 0 is added as the "parity bit" to make the total number of 0s even.
+In the case where a particular protocol uses Even Number of Zeros Parity Checking, the number of 0s in a packet are counted up, and if that number is odd, another 0 is added as the "parity bit" to make the total number of 0s even.
 And if the number of 0s is even, then it is kept even by adding a 1 as the parity bit.
-When the packet arrives at its destination, the number of 0s is added up, and if it's still even, than no error is assumed to have occurred, if it's odd, then an error must have happened during transmission, and re-transmission is demanded by the protocol.
+When the packet arrives at its destination, the number of 0s is added up, and if it's still even, then no error is assumed to have occurred, if it's odd, then an error must have happened during transmission, and re-transmission is demanded by the protocol.

 Check Sums & Weighted Check Sums